SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 **Most Constraining Variable / Degree Heuristic**

 - The variable to be assigned next should be the variable that is involved in the largest number of constraints on unassigned variables.
-- This reduces the branching factor on future choices.
+- This reduces the branching factor for future choices.
 - Useful to optimise the order of variable assignments.

 **Most Constrained Variable / Minimum Remaining Values Heuristic**